mr-krustev/MyMind/README.md

  * FirstName - between 2 and 20 symbols
  * LastName - between 2 and 20 symbols
  * University - between 2 and 20 symbols
+ * Likes

 Normal users can review articles, search through all articles, basically they have "read permissions".
+Can also like works.

 Students have:
  * TestsTaken